 - You can use water, broth, or another liquid to fill the cooker.
 I recommend using chicken broth when cooking chicken for better flavor.

-- Use a trivet or steamer basket to keep chicken sitting above the liquid (rather than sitting in the liquid), to help cook more evenly.
+- Use a trivet or steamer basket to keep chicken sitting above the liquid (rather than cooking directly in the liquid).

 - When planning how long it will take to prepare your chicken, consider 3 times: the time it takes to come to pressure + the actual cook time + the time it takes to release pressure.